Learning Called Changes

 Rules for Interpreting Instructions

 The conductor will call two bells to change positions.
 There are a few simple rules that explain what to do.
-Listen carefully to the call and see if you or the bell you are following are mentioned and apply the follow rules.
+Listen carefully to the call and see if you or the bell you are following, are mentioned and apply one of the following rules.
+If your bell number is called, note whether it the first number or the second number, as this makes a major difference.
+These rules apply to both UP and DOWN calling conventions.

 Learning to Ring Called Changes